JuliaPy/PyCall.jl/README.md

 o[key]` in Python.
 For one or more *integer* indices, `o[i]` in Julia is equivalent to `o[i-1]` in Python.

-In Julia 0.4, you can call an `o::PyObject` via `o(args...)` just like in Python (assuming that the object is callable in Python).
-In Julia 0.3, you have to do `pycall(o, PyAny, args...)`, although the explicit `pycall` form is still useful in Julia 0.4 if you want to specify the return type.
+You can call an `o::PyObject` via `o(args...)` just like in Python (assuming that the object is callable in Python).
+The explicit `pycall` form is still useful in Julia if you want to specify the return type.

 #### Arrays and PyArray